nairobilug/nairobilug.or.ke/README.md

 And now you should see the blog at [http://localhost:8000](http://localhost:8000).

+### Get help

+If you're having trouble, you can ask for help by creating [an issue](https://github.com/nairobilug/nairobilug.or.ke/issues/new). :smile:

 ## Workflow for blog posts

 If you're interested in writing a blog post for the site, you need to: